jahvon/flow/docs/cli/flow_secret_set.md

 ### Options

 ```
+      --file string   File to read the secret's value from
   -h, --help          help for set
 ```

 ### Options inherited from parent commands